Why You Should Rethink Email Attachments in Your Marketing

 How Spam Filters Treat Emails With Attachments

-Spam filters are essentially machine learning algorithms designed to keep unwanted emails out of your inbox.
+Spam filters are essentially machine learning algorithms designed to keep unwanted emails and users who send fake email with attachment out of your inbox.
 Let’s explore how they work in simple terms.

 The Bayesian spam filter is the simplest type of spam filter.
 It uses basic probability principles to determine whether an email is spam.